Alfresco/docs-alfresco/salesforce/latest/using/troubleshoot.md

 Go to **Log Settings** in the Alfresco Admin Console (`/alfresco/s/enterprise/admin/admin-log-settings`) and add the `org.alfresco.integrations.sfdc.webscripts` package with `DEBUG` level.
 These changes will persist until the server is shut down or restarted, at which point any changes will be lost.

-## Receiving a blank page in Recommended content panel.
+## Receiving a blank page in Recommended Content Panel.

-It happens when the syntax of JSON provided in the parameters section in Visual force page is incorrect.
-Please evaluate the validity of JSON provided in the parameters section.
+This can occur when the syntax of the JSON provided in the `parameters` attribute of the `apex:canvasApp` tag in the Visualforce page is incorrect.
+Review the JSON you are providing in the `parameters` attribute.